-I wrote for help from national rock bands.
-The Doors turned me down.
-But I got Little Anthony and the Imperials ("Hurts So Bad") and they sold out 1100 seats.
-In December of

-1967, we ran a crafts fair.
-We sold "SOUL" buttons.
+Phil wrote for help from national rock bands.
+The Doors turned us down.
+But Phil got Little Anthony and the Imperials ("Hurts So Bad") and they sold out 1100 seats.
+In December of 1967, we ran a crafts fair.
+We sold "SOUL" buttons; I still have one.
 All these events raised scholarship money.
 They also activated many students and faculty in support of recruiting more black students to attend our college.
-We also met with Muriel Greenhill, a wealthy Manhattan woman who also supported us.

 We also wrote to Ralph A Dungan, the Chancellor of the New Jersey Board of Higher Education.
 On October 26, 1968, Dungan wrote back to us and offered a meeting with his staff, since: "we want to learn about your work fairly soon."
 We went down to Trenton and talked to Dungan.
-He soon gave us a state grant for SOUL.
+He soon gave us a \$40,000 state grant for SOUL.